Betty-Kamau/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 100-empty_casks has a script finds all empty files and directories in the current directory and all sub-directories The file 101-gifs has a script that lists all the files with a .gif extension in the current directory and all its sub-directories
-The file 102-acrostic has a script that decodes acrostics that use the first letter of each line
+The file 102-acrostic has a script that decodes acrostics that use the first letter of each line The file 103-the_biggest_fan has a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests